syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Adaptors.md

 {% endhighlight  %}
 {% endtabs %}

  I> 1.
-The `field` name of the virtual column should be the name of the field to display from foreign datasource and the foreingKeyField value.
+The `field` name of the virtual column should be the name of the field to display from foreign datasource and the foreignKeyField value.
  I> 2.
 By default, the `ForeignKeyAdaptor` uses `JsonAdaptor`, to use other Adaptors specify the Adaptor name as the second argument during initialization.

 The following output is displayed as a result of the above code example.